SnellOKC/nsor-testdata/README.md

 `mongoimport --db MEVN-boilerplate --collection bpsdetail --type csv --headerline --file BPSDetail_TestLoad.csv` `mongoimport --db MEVN-boilerplate --collection phdetail --type csv --headerline --file PHDetail_TestLoad.csv`

+Ignore the /posts information inside of this folder.
+I cloned an existing MEVN framework and that was in there as an example.
+The page you will be working with is /phdetail.